Any author who is publishing with Amazon Kindle Direct Publishing (KDP) knows about free Kindle ebook promotion.

 Without a doubt, my most successful promotions have been when I have planned weeks ahead and notified as many free ebook listing sites as possible and then be picked up by some of the bigger sites.

-It is also essential to have at least eight to ten reviews as very few will list books with fewer reviews than this.
+It is also essential to have at least eight to ten book reviews as very few will list books with fewer reviews than this.